Seals Stadium: Early years

-San Francisco Seals (1931–1957)/ Mission Reds (1931–1937)
+San Francisco Seals (1931–1957) / Mission Reds (1931–1937)

 The San Francisco Seals began play in 1903 as charter team in the Pacific Coast League.
 They played at the wooden Recreation Park, located at Valencia and 14th Street, before Seals Stadium was built for them.
 In 1926, the Pacific Coast League Mission Reds (named after the Mission District) relocated from Los Angeles where they had been called the Vernon Tigers.
 They joined the Seals at Recreation Park.

 On March 13, 1931, Seals Stadium officially opened with a spring training game between the Seals and the Detroit Tigers.
-At the regular season home opener on April 7, 1931 Ty Cobb threw out the first pitch.
-25,000 fans attended.
+At the regular season home opener on April 7, 1931, Ty Cobb threw out the first pitch, with 25,000 fans in attendance.
 The Missions opened their home season at Seals Stadium a week later, April 14 - hosting the Seals.

 Notably, Hall of Famer Joe DiMaggio grew up in San Francisco and played for the Seals from October 1932 through 1935.
-In 1933, DiMaggio hit safely in a record 61 straight games for the Seals, with 169 RBI and a batting average of.340.
+In 1933, DiMaggio hit safely in a record 61 straight games for the Seals, with 169 RBI and a batting average of .340.
 Another future major league player Gus Suhr had an incredible season for the Seals in 1929, hitting .381 with 51 home runs and 177 RBI.
-Other notable Seals players included Hall of Famers Earl Averill, Tony Lazzeri, Joe Cronin and Lefty Gomez, as well as Dominic DiMaggio, Vince DiMaggio, Albie Pearson and Ferris Fain.
+Other notable Seals players included Hall of Famers Earl Averill, Paul Waner, Lloyd Waner, Joe Cronin and Lefty Gomez, as well as Dominic DiMaggio, Vince DiMaggio, Albie Pearson and Ferris Fain.

 Seals Stadium hosted other events.
-On February 22, 1933 boxer Young Corbett III defeated Jackie Fields at the stadium, earning the title of World Welterweight Champion.
+On February 22, 1933, boxer Young Corbett III defeated Jackie Fields at the stadium, earning the title of World Welterweight Champion.
 Corbett later won the Middleweight Championship at Seals, beating Fred Apostoli on February 22, 1938.

 While the Seals remained, the Mission Reds left Seals Stadium and moved to Los Angeles in 1938, where they became the Hollywood Stars, playing at Gilmore Field.
+The Missions wrapped up their time at Seals Stadium with a doubleheader win over San Diego on September 19, 1937.